Of late, I’ve been obsessed with drawing chibi characters.

 I already have a very detailed tutorial on how I color my digital art, so please check that out if you have any doubts.
 It even includes a video so you can see step-by-step how I color all my digital art.

-You can use any color for the hoodie you want.
+You can color your chibi hair any color you want!

 Drawing Anime and Chibi takes some time but I am going to attach a few resources below that will really help you.

 If you want to see more tutorials on chibi, just leave a comment down below.
-You can check out my other posts on drawing chibi here.
+You can check out my other posts on drawing hair over here.

 I will be adding more chibi drawing tutorials to this blog, so keep a lookout!